Wavelet-Harmonic Integration Methods: Orthogonal Basis Functions

 Both $\mathcal M$ and $G^{(\ell)}$ are diagonal in $\ell$, so the scattering rate can be written explicitly as

 Here we reference $k_0$ of \eqref{def:k0} for a compact representation of the numeric factors.

 Each object $\langle g_\chi | \varphi \rangle$, $\mathcal I^{(\ell)}$, $G^{(\ell)}$, and $\langle \varphi | f_S^2 \rangle$ is calculated independently, and the rate is given by the tensor product above.
-As an intermediate step, the sum over the radial modes can be completed for each $(\ell ,m, m')$, to assemble the \emph{partial rate matrices}, $ K^{(\ell)}$:
+As an intermediate step, the sum over the radial modes can be completed for each $(\ell ,m, m')$, to assemble the \emph{partial rate matrices}, $\mathcal K^{(\ell)}$:

-The infinite sums over radial modes $n$, $j$ and $n'$ are terminated at some $n_\text{max}$, $j_\text{max}$, and $n'_\text{max}$ once the value of $ K^{(\ell)}_{m m'}$ converges.
+The infinite sums over radial modes $n$, $j$ and $n'$ are terminated at some $n_\text{max}$, $j_\text{max}$, and $n'_\text{max}$ once the value of $\mathcal K^{(\ell)}_{m m'}$ converges.
 The contribution to $R$ from each $\ell$ mode is given by the ``partial rate'' $\tilde R^{(\ell)}(\mathcal R)$,

-The partial rate matrices $ K^{(\ell)}$ compress the information from $g_\chi$, $f_S^2$ and $(m_\chi, F_\text{DM})$ into the experimentally-accessible observables $R(\mathcal R)$, making them closely related to the Fisher information matrix~\cite{Fisher:1922saa}.
-Given measurements of $R(\mathcal R_i)$ for multiple orientations $\mathcal R_i$, an experiment can constrain or measure the coefficients of $ K^{(\ell)}$.
+The partial rate matrices $\mathcal K^{(\ell)}$ compress the information from $g_\chi$, $f_S^2$ and $(m_\chi, F_\text{DM})$ into the experimentally-accessible observables $R(\mathcal R)$, making them closely related to the Fisher information matrix~\cite{Fisher:1922saa}.
+With sufficiently precise measurements of $R(\mathcal R_i)$ for multiple orientations $\mathcal R_i$, an experiment can constrain or measure the coefficients of $\mathcal K^{(\ell)}$.
 By inverting \eqref{def:mathcalK} to isolate $g_\chi$, these measurements can be recast as a constraint or a detection of some components of $\ket{g_\chi}$.

+This $\mathcal K^{(\ell)}$ is more precisely referred to as the \emph{dimensionless} partial rate matrix.
+Compared to the partial rate matrix $K^{(\ell)}$ defined in ref.~\cite{Lillard:2025ixi}, it differs by factors of $v_0$ and $q_0$: